 After firing one or two shots, the safety slide (cocking slide) remains in its forward position.
 When the locking lever is pushed to the right before breaking the rifle, the safety slide (cocking slide) jumps back into the position "safe (uncocked)" automatically.

-The Blaser 97 models are equipped with direct pull triggers.
+Blaser Drillings are equipped with direct pull triggers.
 The setting of the trigger pulls can and may only be changed at the factory.